DCunnama/ClearSkyChart/README.md

 The code does not require any build step and only relies on the browser's fetch API.
 Internet access is required at runtime to retrieve data from Open-Meteo.

+When deploying the widget, make sure your site is served over **HTTPS** and use the provided `weather.php` proxy to forward requests to the Open‑Meteo service.
+Fetching weather data through this proxy avoids CORS problems and can reduce the chance of hitting IP based rate limits.

 ## Troubleshooting

 If the widget displays **"Failed to load data"**, ensure that your network